State

 “Shell is proud to partner with NFWF to support protection and restoration efforts on the Gulf Coast,” said Rick Tallant, GM of Gulf of Mexico’s East Assets.
 “This year, the projects we’re supporting with NFWF will ultimately lead to the restoration of over 250 acres of coastal habitat in Louisiana alone.
 Coastal Louisiana is an important place for Shell, home to thousands of our employees and contractors, and the Gulf Coast Conservation Grants Program is an excellent opportunity for us to collaborate on important work in conservation.”

+The GCCGP is a competitive grants program that supports priority conservation needs of the Gulf that are not funded under NFWF’s Gulf Environmental Benefit Fund or other funding opportunities associated with the 2010 Deepwater Horizon oil spill.
 “We believe in being a good steward wherever we serve and our support of the Gulf Coast Conservation Grants Program is one of the many ways we are doing that,” said Southern Company Environmental and System Planning Vice President Jeff Burleson.
 “Through the Power of Flight Program, we are helping to conserve critical bird species and improve the Gulf Coast’s ecosystem, which is inextricably tied to the health of our coastal economy and tourism.”

 The GCCGP focuses on strategic conservation projects within coastal areas in Alabama, Florida, Louisiana, Mississippi and Texas.
 The program seeks to build and maintain the resilience of the Gulf Coast’s ecosystems, living resources and communities by supporting critical gaps in conservation and catalyzing conservation solutions through strategic planning, innovation and technology that can be applied at a landscape scale.